 Theradome is specifically designed for treating Androgenetic Alopecia and we are not FDA cleared or have tested it for the following conditions:

-We have had many customers attempt to use our device to help with some of these conditions and we had reports of success with Alopecia Areata, Chemo Induced Alopecia and Frontal fibrosing Alopecia but these were just reports from individual customers and not from any clinical studies that Theradome had conducted.
+We have had many customers use our device to help with some of these conditions.
+We have had had reports of success with Alopecia Areata, Chemo Induced Alopecia and Frontal fibrosing Alopecia.
+These reports were from from individual customers and not from any clinical studies that Theradome had conducted.
 Therefore we suggest working with your physician to discuss treatments for conditions outside of Androgenetic Alopecia.